RedPitaya/RedPitaya/doc/quickStart/first.rst

 .. note::

-   For any issues during setup, check `troubleshoots <../../>`_ or check the `forums <http://forum.redpitaya.com/>`_ for a solution.
+    For any issues during setup, check :ref:`troubleshoots <troubleshooting>` or check the `forums <http://forum.redpitaya.com/>`_ for a solution.
-   If you cannot find a sulution, please post your problem, providing as much detail as possible.
+    If you cannot find a solution, please post your problem, providing as much detail as possible.